Stochastic differential equations driven by fractional Brownian motion and Poisson point process: Existence of strong solutions

 \section{Existence of strong solutions}

-Having proved the existence of the weak solution and pathwise uniqueness, it is rather tempting to invoke the well-known Yamada-Watanabe Theorem to conclude the existence of the strong solution.
-But there seem to be some fundamental difficulties in the proof of such a result, mainly because of the lack of the independent increment property for an fBM, which is crucial in the proof.
-However, it is also well-known that, unlike an ODE, in the case of stochastic differential equations, the existence of the strong solution could be argued with assumptions on the coefficients being much weaker than Lipschitz, due to the presence of the ``noise".
+Having proved the existence of the weak solution and pathwise uniqueness, it is rather tempting to invoke the well-known Yamada--Watanabe Theorem to conclude the existence of the strong solution.
+However, there seem to be some fundamental difficulties in the proof of such a result, mainly because of the lack of the independent increment property for an fBM, which is crucial in the proof.
+It is also well known that, unlike an ODE, in the case of stochastic differential equations, the existence of the strong solution could be argued with assumptions on the coefficients being much weaker than Lipschitz, due to the presence of the ``noise''.
 We note that the argument in this section is quite similar to \cite{GyongyPard} and \cite{NO}, with some necessary adjustments for the presence of the jumps.

+We begin by observing that the SDE (\ref{SDE1}) can be solved pathwisely, as an ODE, when the coefficient $b$ is regular enough (e.g., continuous in $(t,x)$, and uniformly Lipschitz in $x$).
+Second, we claim that, under Assumption~\ref{Assump1} it suffices to prove the existence of the strong solution when the coefficient $b$ is uniformly bounded.
+Indeed, if we consider the following family of SDEs: